Native birds (New Zealand)

 Te Ara has information about conservation and threatened species too.

 - Click on The Bush and then Conservation.
-There's lots of information here, including a pages about threatened species, national parks, pests, human effects, and kaitiakitanga - guardianship and conservation.
+There's lots of information here, including pages about threatened species, national parks, pests, human effects, and kaitiakitanga - guardianship and conservation.

 There are also lots of different projects and conservation efforts for specific birds.